mcc-cmd/mccnet/replit.md

-# 개통포털 (Telecom Activation Portal) - Replit.md
+# MCC네트월드 접수 포털 (MCC Network World Reception Portal) - Replit.md

 ## Overview

-This is a document management system built for telecommunications dealers to handle customer activation documents.
-The application features a React frontend with TypeScript, an Express.js backend, and uses Drizzle ORM with PostgreSQL for data persistence.
+This is a document management system built for MCC네트월드 telecommunications dealers to handle customer reception documents.
+The application features a React frontend with TypeScript, an Express.js backend, and uses better-sqlite3 for data persistence.
 It includes role-based authentication, file upload capabilities, and administrative functions.

 ## System Architecture